trambarhq/relaks-route-manager/README.md

 `https://example.com/#/news/`

-Hash fallback is useful when you're unable to add necessary rewrite rules the web server in order to enable client-side path changes.
+Hash fallback is useful when you're unable to add necessary rewrite rules to the web server in order to enable client-side path changes.
 It's the only way to use this library when your app is running as a local file (in Cordova or Electron, for example).

 Default value: `false`

+### rewrites

+An array containing rewrite functions that modify a URL prior to matching it against the routing table.
+See [rewrite rules](#rewrite-rules).

 ### routes

 A hash table (i.e. an object) containing your app's routes.
 See [routing table](#routing-table).

-### rewrites

-An array containing rewrite functions that modify a URL prior to matching it against the routing table.
-See [rewrite rules](#rewrite-rules).

 ## Routing table